 A full RSS feed is available and care has been taken to make the site mobile friendly.

-The content is mostly a chronicle of my adventures in amateur radio, a hobby that has captured my attention for more than forty years.
+The content is mostly a journal of my adventures in amateur radio, a hobby that has captured my attention for more than forty years.
 But I’m not dogmatic about it.
 Unrelated topics show up here from time to time.
 Get over it.
 I’m unimpressed by those who proclaim that their blog or Twitter feed is “one hundred percent about ham radio and nothing else”.

 You won’t find a wall of advertisements here because I don’t need your money.
 I’m fortunate enough to afford the ten dollars a month it costs to lease this server.